katydecorah/katydecorah.github.io/hello/index.md

 ## Colophon

 This site is built with Jekyll and Sass, and hosted on [Github](https://github.com/katydecorah/katydecorah.github.com).
 I use [CodePen](http://codepen.io/) embeds, [Mapbox](https://www.mapbox.com/developers/api/static/) maps, [FontAwesome](http://fortawesome.github.io/Font-Awesome/icons/) icons,  [Typekit](https://typekit.com/) fonts and host my images on [Flickr](https://www.flickr.com/).

-## Say hey

-Need tips on how to create the perfect smores in the microwave?
-Or want to gab about anything else?
-You can email me ([katydecorah@gmail.com](mailto:katydecorah@gmail.com)) or following me (I have a slew of links in the footer).